SuaveIO/suave/_includes/content.md

 error.

 {% highlight fsharp %}
+/// An error handler takes the exception, a programmer-provided message, a
+/// request (that failed) and returns
-type ErrorHandler = Exception -> String -> HttpContext -> HttpContext
+/// an asynchronous workflow for the handling of the error. type ErrorHandler = Exception -> String -> WebPart
 {% endhighlight %}